AI Agent

 Clear your Context

-The AI Agent has a context window that is quite large, and we try and provide tools that allow the agent to explore the data it needs from your infrastructure in a token-friendly way.
+The AI Agent has a context window that is quite large, and we try to provide tools that allow the agent to explore the data it needs from your infrastructure in a token-friendly way.
 That said, the longer the conversation chain in the agent, the more likely it is to start making mistakes.

 When you finish a task, we recommend clearing your context and starting fresh on the next task.
 Let the LLM explore the information it needs, rather than relying on having it pick it out of a very long context window.